 - Buying items they really need or want but not buying junk (prioritise)

 - Knowing when to invest

-Being frugal is mainly a lifestyle choice for those that could afford more but choose not to be victims of consumerism.
+Being frugal is mainly a lifestyle choice for those that choose not to be victims of consumerism.
 Other people are frugal out of necessity rather than choice, although it is rare to find people who are struggling to make ends meet mastering the frugal lifestyle.
-They may be experts in saving money but they fall short on the happiness part.

 How to live frugally and be happy

 The flashy BMW in your garage, that iPhone XYZ, your 95 trousers and 105 handbags.
 Why did you buy all this stuff?
 Probably because it looked nice, advertisements told you that you need it or your friends already have two of the same.
 This is the prime example of mindless consumption.